infochimps-labs/ironfan/README-checklist.md

 # Checklist for cookbooks, clusters and roles

+## Cookbooks

 Ordinary cookbooks describe a single system, consisting of one or more components.
 For example, the `redis` cookbook has a `server` component (with a daemon and moving parts), and a `client` component (which is static).

 You should crisply separate cookbook-wide concerns from component concerns.
 The server's attributes live in `node[:redis][:server]`, it is installed by the `redis::server` cookbook, and so forth.

 You should also separate system configuration from multi-system integration.
 Cookbooks should provide hooks that are neighborly but not exhibitionist, and otherwise mind their own business.
 The `hadoop_cluster` cookbook describes hadoop, the `pig` cookbook pig, and the `zookeeper` cookbook zookeeper.
 The job of tying those components together (copying zookeeper jars into the pig home dir, or the port+addr of hadoop daemons) should be isolated.

-## Cookbooks

 ### Recipes

 * Naming:
-  - foo/default    -- information shared by anyone using foo, including support packages, directories
+  - `foo/recipes/default.rb`    -- information shared by anyone using foo, including support packages, directories
-  - foo/client     -- configure me as a foo client
+  - `foo/recipes/client.rb`     -- configure me as a foo client
-  - foo/server     -- configure me as a foo server
+  - `foo/recipes/server.rb`     -- configure me as a foo server
-  - foo/aws_config -- cloud-specific settings
+  - `foo/recipes/ec2_conf`      -- cloud-specific settings
 * *DO NOT* install daemons via the default cookbook, even if that's currently the only thing it does.
 Remember, a node that is a client -- or refers to any current or future component of the system -- will include the default recipe.
 * Do not repeat the cookbook name in a recipe title: `hbase:master`, not `hbase:hbase_master`; `zookeeper:server`, not `zookeeper:zookeeper_server`.
 * Use only `[a-z0-9_]` for cookbook and component names.
 Do not use capital letters or dashes.
 Keep names to fewer than 15 characters.

-### Dependencies
+### Cookbook Dependencies

 * Dependencies should be announced in metadata.rb, of course.
 * *DO* remember to explicitly `include_recipe` for system resources -- `runit`, `java`, `provides_service`, `thrift` and `apt`.